 A Joint Borrower Sole Proprietor Mortgage

 A guarantor mortgage is the closest description you get to this type of financial product, but there’s one key difference.
-Two incomes can be used for the affordability criteria, meaning a sole applicant could apply using their parent’s salary, a brother or sister’s income, or the income of another family member, perhaps a really good friend too, and use their income to add to his/her own to bring the income multiple up to the affordability criteria used by the mortgage lender.
+Two incomes can be used for the affordability criteria, meaning a sole applicant could apply using their parent’s salary, a brother or sister’s income, or the income of another family member.
+Perhaps you could ask a good friend too, and use their income to add to his/her own to bring the income multiple up to the affordability criteria used by the mortgage lender.

 With a Joint Borrower Sole Proprietor mortgage, the dual income is used, but only the person living in the property is on the Title Deeds.
 That’s the sole proprietor element.
 There are not many lenders that offer these though and the ones who do will use manual underwriting, so you are going to need a specialist lender.

-The drawbacks can be huge though because the person supporting the mortgage application as a joint borrower is liable for the mortgage repayments in the event that you can’t pay.
+The drawbacks can be huge though because the person supporting the mortgage application as a joint borrower is liable for the mortgage repayments if you can’t pay.
 As they would be a non-legal owner of the property, they will be unable to force a sale to repay the mortgage.
 Should the worst happen and you can’t afford the repayments, it’s the joint borrower who would be equally liable.
-And if they have other assets, such as the person is an existing home owner, the non-legal status to your home, may be putting their own home at risk.
+And if they have other assets, such as the person is an existing homeowner, the non-legal status to your home, maybe putting their own home at risk.

 A Deed of Trust / Declaration of Trust Should be considered

-Mortgage terms often run for longer than some marriages do, so it’s imperative that legal advice be taken before setting up a Declaration of Trust.
+Mortgage terms often run for longer than some marriages do, so it’s imperative that legal advice is taken before setting up a Declaration of Trust.

 What you’re specifically looking for when arranging a Joint Borrower Sole Proprietor Mortgage is to register a beneficial interest for the joint borrower with the Land Registry.
 While it won’t alter the Title Deeds, it will extend legal protection to the joint borrower.